-a) High level review of the Town's overall revenue status
+- a) High level review of the Town's overall revenue status; and - b) Review of the first quarter department expenditures.

 V. January - Upcoming

 - a) Highlights and analysis of the Town's major and most impactful revenues; - b) Status and updates on previously approve expenditures priorities; and - c) Options for consideration to ease into / out of expenditure priorities.